 3.34 Supplement Use

 CA does not condone the use of supplements such as those commonly purchased at GNC stores or online and often used for the goal of enhancing athletic performance, building muscle mass or losing weight.
 Such substances, which are not FDA approved, can pose serious health risks especially to adolescents.
 Students instead are encouraged to follow good nutrition habits, sleep well and train within their chosen sport or in the fitness center to achieve their athletic and personal goals.
 CA staff members in athletics and the health center are excellent resources for guidance in these areas.
 Should a student choose to use supplements, CA strongly suggests that they do so under their pediatrician’s supervision.

-During the school year, a wide range of visitors will come to campus.
-Visitors who will be spending the day in classes should be introduced to the dean of students.
-Student hosts should obtain permission from their teachers prior to bringing a visitor to class.
-When a visitor is on campus, the CA host must tell the Dean of Students or the Administrator on Duty.
-When student houses are open, visitors entering the house should be introduced to the house faculty on duty as well.
+Students who plan to have a visitor on campus must obtain permission from the dean of students or the administrator on duty.
+If a student plans to have a visitor attend classes, the student host must get permission from the dean of students and their teachers prior to bringing a visitor to school.
+When student houses are open, visitors entering the house should be introduced to the house faculty on duty.
 All visitors are subject to the rules that apply to Concord Academy students, and the Concord Academy host is responsible for the behavior and actions of their guest.

 Visitors from outside Concord Academy are not permitted on campus after dinner hours on Sunday through Thursday evenings, unless explicit permission is granted by the dean of students or the administrator on duty.

 Other visitors to campus may include friends of the faculty, administration, or staff; prospective students and their parents; trustees; and distinguished leaders in the arts, sciences, or humanities.
 It is expected that Concord Academy students will make every effort to be hospitable to these visitors and to treat them courteously and cordially.

 3.37 Water Safety